 “Integrated Testing” means tests to verify that Link systems and vehicles are physically and technically compatible and that all Link systems operate together as specified.

-“Joint Leadership Team” means the joint leadership team meeting convened every other week by Sound Transit that will be comprised of leaders responsible for the operations and maintenance of Link Light Rail, including Sound Transit’s Executive Director of Operations and Director of Link Light Rail, along with King County’s Deputy General Manager and Director of Link Light Rail and Transit.
+“Joint Leadership Team” means the joint leadership team meeting convened every other week by Sound Transit that will be comprised of leaders responsible for the operations and maintenance of Link, including Sound Transit’s Executive Director of Operations and Director of Link Light Rail, along with King County’s Deputy General Manager and Director of Link Light Rail and Transit.
 Leaders will be responsible for determining membership and will include subject matter experts in meetings as needed.
 If the Team agrees by consensus that no high priority items need to be resolved, then meetings can be deferred as needed.
 The Joint Leadership Team will evaluate service performance, discuss corrective action plans, and staffing/personnel issues, and evaluate and recommend cost controls.
 At each meeting, performance and corrective actions will be tracked and evaluated.
 Action items will be dealt with in a timely manner by the responsible Party.
 Attendance by core team members is expected.

+“Link” means the Link light rail system as generally described in Exhibit B, including light rail vehicles, running surfaces, right-of-way, switches, track, track equipment, power distribution, central control, communications, maintenance and all other equipment associated with operating the light rail vehicles, real estate, and fixed facilities.

 “Link Control Center” means the combined primary Rail Operations Control Center and DSTT Operations Control Center located at the Operations and Maintenance Facility, 3407 Airport Way South, Seattle, Washington; and the back-up Link Control Center located in the King County Metro Building at 1263 6th Avenue, Seattle, Washington.
 The Link Control Center provides critical functions such as voice and data communications with operators and field supervisors, rail vehicles tracking, interfacing between field supervisors and police, fire and other emergency personnel, monitoring all systems including fire, life, safety, tunnel ventilation, CCTV, SCADA, and operations coordination during normal and emergency conditions.

+“Link Fleet Management Plan” determines fleet sizes, and has been prepared to meet the following objectives: to document the basis for determination of fleet size requirements for Link; to demonstrate that Sound Transit has identified and put in place the necessary maintenance facilities and maintenance philosophy to ensure reliable service for the life of the vehicles; to demonstrate the need for fleet growth, with ridership expansion over a minimum 10-year period from start of passenger service; and, to satisfy the requirements of Federal Transit Administration (FTA) Circular C9030.1C TOC ‘Requirements Associated with Urbanized Area Formula Grants.’

 “Link Functions” means any work or items to be provided under this Agreement, or otherwise, in connection with or related to the Start-Up, operation and maintenance of Link, whether provided by the County, Sound Transit, their respective elected or appointed officials, employees, agents, contractors of any tier and such contractors’ employees, or provided by more than one of the foregoing.

+“Link Maintenance Management Plan” means the plan that describes maintenance programs that will ensure that Link assets are maintained in a state of good repair as defined by FTA in 49 CFR 625 and all facilities and equipment of the rail system will perform reliably for the duration of their intended design life.
+The Plan is updated periodically by Sound Transit per Section 5.0 and the Responsibility Matrix, Exhibit E.

+“Link Maintenance Matrix” means the matrix that is Exhibit D and includes the type and frequency of maintenance for Link vehicles, equipment, facilities and systems.